TheMidnightHammer/HammerEngine/docs/Tutorial2d.md

 Welcome to the HammerEngine documentation.
-This tutorial will walk you through the evolution of a HammerEngine project, starting with basic 2D rendering and moving meshs around.
+This tutorial will walk you through the evolution of a Hammer project, starting with basic 2D rendering, moving meshs and collision using HammerRect.
 This tutorial asumes that you have a midium undersanding of C++.

 Now lets get started.